Harmonic maps on amenable groups and a diffusive lower bound for random walks: Introduction

 By equivariance, this implies that $\Psi$ is $\sqrt{|S|}$-Lipschitz, hence

 But since $\Psi$ is harmonic, $\Psi(X_t)$ is a martingale, thus

-where in the final line we have used equivariance and \eqref{eq:normalize}.
+where in the final line we have used equivariance and \eqref{eqnormalize}.

-By results of Mok \cite{Mok95} and Korevaar-Schoen \cite{KS97}, if $\Gamma$ is amenable, then it always admits such an equivariant harmonic map.
-On the other hand, if $\Gamma$ is not amenable, then $G$ has spectral radius $\rho < 1$ \cite{Kesten59}, hence $\E[\dist(X_0,X_t)^2] \geq C t^2$, for some constant $C=C(\rho) > 0$ (see, e.g. \cite[Prop.
-8.2]{Woess00}).
+By results of Mok~\cite{Mok95} and Korevaar and Schoen~\cite{KS97}, if $\Gamma$ is amenable, then it always admits such an equivariant harmonic map.
+On the other hand, if $\Gamma$ is not amenable, then $G$ has spectral radius $\rho< 1$ \cite{Kesten59}, hence $\E[\dist(X_0,X_t)^2] \geq C t^2$, for some constant $C=C(\rho) > 0$; see, for example,~\cite{Woess00}, Proposition 8.2.
 Thus the preceding discussion shows that $\E[\dist(X_0,X_t)^2]$ grows at least linearly in $t$, for any infinite group $\Gamma$.

-In Section \ref{sec:escape}, we exhibit a general method for proving escape lower bounds.
-For any function $\psi \in \ell^2(\Gamma)$, we have
+In Section~\ref{secescape}, we exhibit a general method for proving escape lower bounds.
+For any function $\psi\in\ell^2(\Gamma)$, we have

 where $P$ is the transition kernel of the random walk on $G$.
 For finite groups, we choose $\psi$ to be the eigenfunction corresponding to the second-largest eigenvalue of $P$.
 For infinite amenable groups, one can obtain $\psi$ directly from spectral projection.